- Nuclear installations in Germany

 - the Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management,

 Particularly noteworthy is the "Joint Convention on the Safety of Spent Fuel Management and on the Safety of Radioactive Waste Management", which also comprises decommissioning.
 Each party to the contract is committed to prepare a national report every three years that documents which measures have been taken to implement the liabilities of the Convention.
 In accordance with its tasks the BfE is participated on generating parts of the report.
 During the Review Meeting, which also takes place every three years, this report or, respectively, the measures taken are presented by the respective party to the contract and are subsequently discussed.
-The fifth Review Meeting took place in May 2015.
+The sixth Review Meeting took place in May 2018.

 Organisation for Economic Co-Operation and Development (OECD)